Salgado-Andres/Salgado-Information-Matrix/README.md

 Salgado Information Matrix (SIM) © 2025 Andrés Salgado Recursive Emergence Engine © Isaac Mao
 ```

----

-*"Others may simulate the output.
-We traced the recursion to its source."*
-— A. Salgado & I. Mao

----

 ## 🔗 Quick Links
 - [Core Theory Papers](Papers/)